-What VirtualPBX does with VoIP Clear Fix is a little different.
+What VirtualPBX does with VPN for VoIP is a little different.
 Instead of moving all of business’s internet traffic through a VPN tunnel, it creates a network for only your voice traffic to keep your business VoIP call quality clear and consistent.

 This isolation of data means that a certain amount of bandwidth can be allocated to voice data.
 It also means that Quality of Service techniques can easily be applied to voice data to assure its fidelity at all times.

 What this means for you as a business is just as varied as the uses of VPNs.

 If you have low bandwidth overall at your business: